DevExpress/devextreme-documentation/concepts/05 UI Components/Menu/00 Getting Started with Menu/10 Create Submenus.md

+---
+##### jQuery

 To create a submenu, use nested [items](/api-reference/_hidden/dxMenuItem/items.md '/Documentation/ApiReference/UI_Components/dxMenu/Configuration/items/#items').
-In jQuery, an array within the base item object corresponds to a submenu.
-In Angular, Vue and React, a submenu is defined as another item in the base item's markup.
+An array within the base item object corresponds to a submenu.

 Use the [beginGroup](/api-reference/_hidden/dxMenuBaseItem/beginGroup.md '/Documentation/ApiReference/UI_Components/dxMenu/Configuration/items/#beginGroup') property to separate items in the submenu.

----
-##### jQuery

     <!-- tab: index.js -->
     $(function() {